threedworld-mit/tdw/Documentation/lessons/audio/py_impact.md

 Bounciness, on the other hand, *does* vary per-object and is stored in `ObjectAudioStatic`.

-## Auto-generated audio

-By default, PyImpact will evaluate the simulation state per `Controller.communicate()` call and will automatically generate audio that will then be played by the build.
-This behavior can be suppressed by setting `auto=False` in the constructor.

-PyImpact automatically requests and receives [Rigidbody data](../physx/rigidbodies.md) and [collision data](../phyx/collisions.md) per-frame, as well as [`RobotJointVelocities`](../../api/output_data.md#RobotJointVelocities), a special output data type required for simulations with robots.

-`PyImpact` is a sub-class of [`CollisionManager`](../../python/add_ons/collision_manager.md).
-You don't (and shouldn't) include both a `PyImpact` add-on and a `CollisionManager` add-on.

-PyImpact uses cached static object data and per-frame physics metadata (velocities, collision states, etc.) to create audio, convert the audio into TDW commands, and send the commands on the next `communicate()` call.

 ## Impacts, scrapes, and rolls

 PyImpact generates impact, scrapes, and rolls using three different processes.